 To demonstrate the effectiveness of the auto-tuning engine, we select two cases and represent performance in GFlops as a surface in a 3D histogram.
-Figure 7 depicts the single-precision (SP) 7-point stencil on a GTX 280.
-Figure 8 depicts the DP 27-point stencil on a Tesla C2050.
+Figure 9 depicts the single-precision (SP) 7-point stencil on a GTX 280.
+Figure 10 depicts the DP 27-point stencil on a Tesla C2050.
 The left diagrams in the figures illustrate how the performance changes while varying BlockSize.x/y, assuming the best BlockDim.x/y has been found.
 The right diagrams in the figures depicts how the performance changes when varying BlockDim.x/y for a fixed BlockSize.x/y overall.
 The figures demonstrate that each tuning parameter plays an important role in the final performance, neither one of which can be explored independently of the other.
+Hence, an auto-tuner needs to exhaustively test all permutations.

-Our auto-tuning engine performs an exhaustive search over all possible permutations.
+Our auto-tuning engine does exactly that: an exhaustive search over all possible permutations is performed.
 This guarantees a global optimum with respect to the parameter search space.
 Adaptive search methods could be adopted to prune the search space.
 However, care must be taken because local optima exist, as seen in the figures.
-For example, in Figure 7(b), (64,4) is another locally optimal BlockDim.x/y pair.
-Considering the search space is relatively small (a few thousands combinations), off-line exhaustive search is a feasible approach.
+For example, in Figure 9(b), (64.4) is another locally optimal BlockDim.x/y pair.
+Considering the search space is relatively small (less than 200 combinations in the worst case), exhaustive search is feasible as individual runs can be short.